fornitsumfornis/Terminal-Metal/README.md

 sudo mv metal.py /usr/local/bin

 Alternatively there is an install script that can be run that should install icons to the desktop and the menu.
+Upon downloading...

+cd ~/Downloads
+chmod 755 install
+bash install

-Just chmod 755 install then bash install, enter your password and it should install everything for you.
+And everything should install for you.

 ## Usage

 To operate, simply open up the command line and type "metal.py".
 Choose your station and headbang away!
 If you chose the install script it should be located under "Sound & Video".

+## Problems

+I have run into issues using my script on certain networks.
+For example, I have a guest network at the University that I work at and there are limits to what stations will work on our guest network.